This website is intended for use by US healthcare professionals only.

 American Regent is proud to be an American manufacturer with more than 50 years of experience developing and supplying high-quality sterile injectables for healthcare professionals and their patients.

-Tralement® is a registered trademark of American Regent, Inc.
+Multrys® and Tralement® are registered trademarks of American Regent, Inc. All rights reserved.

 American Regent logo